agentmodels/agentmodels.org/chapters/5c-myopic.md

 ## Myopic Updating: the basic idea

-In Chapter 3.3, we noted that solving a finite-horizon Multi-arm bandit problem is intractable in the number of arms and trials.
-So bounded agents will use a sub-optimal but tractable algorithm for this problem.
-In this chapter we describe and implement a widely-studied approach to Bandits that is sub-optimal but often effective in practice.
-We refer to the approach as *Myopic Updating*, because it is "myopic" or "greedy" with respect to exploration.
-The idea is that the agent at time $$t_0$$ assumes he can only *explore* (i.e. update beliefs from observations) up to some cutoff point $$C_m$$ steps into the future.
-After that point he just *exploits* (i.e. he gain rewards but doesn't update from the rewards he observes).
-In reality, the agent continues to update beliefs after time $$t_0+C_m$$.
+The Reward-myopic agent ignores rewards that occur after its myopic cutoff $$C_g$$.
+By contrast, an "Update-myopic agent", takes into account all future rewards but ignores the value of belief updates that occur after a cutoff.
+Concretely, the agent at time $$t=0$$ assumes they can only *explore* (i.e. update beliefs from observations) up to some cutoff point $$C_m$$ steps into the future, after which they just exploit without updating beliefs.
+In reality, the agent continues to update after time $$t=C_m$$.
 The Update-myopic agent, like the Naive hyperbolic discounter, has an incorrect model of his future self.
-We call an agent that uses Myopic Updating an "Update-myopic Agent".
-This will be precisely defined below.

-Myopic Updating is an efficient way to solve certain Bandit problems, yielding an optimal solution in the Gaussian two-arm case refp:frazier2008knowledge,<!-- TODO verify this: or is it only for best-arm ident?--> and also provides a good fit to human performance in Bernoulli Bandit problems refp:zhang2013forgetful.
+Myopic updating is optimal for certain special cases of bandits and has good performance on bandits in general refp:frazier2008knowledge.
+It also provides a good fit to human performance in Bernoulli Bandit problems refp:zhang2013forgetful.
 In what follows, we describe Myopic Updating in more detail, explain how to incorporate it into out POMDP agent model, and then exhibit its performance on Bandits.

 ### Myopic Updating: applications and limitations